jason5122/4156-team-project/README.md

   ```

 **Upon failure:**
-- A status code of `404 Not Found` if there is no listing with `listingId` under the account with `accountId` in the client with `clientId`.
+- A status code of `404 Not Found` if there is no listing with `listingId` in the client with `clientId`.
     ```json
     {
       "error": "Listing with ID {listingId} not found under client with ID {clientId} and account with ID {accountId}."